Greeting, Parents and Family Members—

 Tau Delta Phi (F)

-Three additional groups are establishing chapters on our campus this semester.
+Three additional groups are working to establish chapters on our campus.
 Those groups are:

 Lambda Sigma Upsilon Latino Fraternity, Inc.